patand08/game-hub/README.md

-This is a project from Code With Mosh's React training part 1 (finished) and part 2 (finished).
+Decided to take the React course by Code With Mosh to review and update my knowledge on React.js.
+This is a project from the training part 1 (finished) and 2 (finished).
 I took the liberty to do some small changes, but overall it's the same project as the one presented on the course.

 Stack: React.js, Chakra UI, React-Query, React Router and zustand